Persian Cuisine and Culture

 Yalda Night

-Yalda Night is the longest night of the year, families gather usually in the eldest family member’s house, like the grandmother’s house, and celebrate the night for having the family they love.
-A table designed with nuts, fruits and anything else depending on the person’s creativity is a tradition in Iran.
+Yalda Night is the longest night of the year in Iran, families gather usually in the eldest family member’s house, like the grandparent’s house, and celebrate the night for having the family they love and appreciate every single minute of spending time with them, as what makes Yalda the longest night is being only one minute longer.
+It is traditional to design a table with nuts, fruits and anything else depending on the person’s creativity and taste.

 Serving Guests in Different Regions